 - 1. Applicability.
 The tree planting requirements of this section shall apply to all development activity, including grading in anticipation of such development, within the corporate limits of the City and the City's extraterritorial jurisdiction (ETJ), whenever development would result in any of the following: - a.
 New construction of a principal structure. - b.
 Cumulative increase in built-upon area (BUA) or building coverage equal to or greater than 5% or 1,000 square feet, whichever is less. - c.
-Approval of a subdivision as defined by Article 30.3.A.
+Approval of a standard subdivision as defined by Section 30.3.A or approval of a minor subdivision as defined by Section 30.3.D.